alinefmr/alinefmr/README.md

 - 👋 Hi, I’m @alinefmr (she/her)
-- 👀 I’m interested in M365, Power Automate and PowerShell
+- 👀 I’m interested in M365, Power Platform, and Graph API
-- 🌱 I’m currently learning Microsoft Viva
+- 🌱 I’m always studying more about Power BI
-- 💞️ I’m looking to collaborate on SharePoint Online related projects
+- 💞️ I’m looking to collaborate on SharePoint Online and Power Automate projects
 - 📫 How to reach me: https://www.linkedin.com/in/alinetognini

 <!---